kazurayam/ks-chrome-for-testing-keyword/README.md

 # ks-chrome-for-testing-keyword

-I have developed a Groovy classthat enables users to use [Chrome for Testing](https://developer.chrome.com/blog/chrome-for-testing/) in their test cases in Katalon Studio quickly.
+I have developed a Groovy class that enables users to use [Chrome for Testing](https://developer.chrome.com/blog/chrome-for-testing/) in their test cases in Katalon Studio quickly.

 ## Problem to solve

-As of the 3rd weeek February 2024, in Katalon Studio, the "Tools > Update WebDriver > Chrome" failed.
+As of the 3rd week February 2024, in Katalon Studio, the "Tools > Update WebDriver > Chrome" failed.
 See https://forum.katalon.com/t/chrome-failed-to-start-exited-normally/119718/17 for the reason why.
 Consequently I could not run any test cases in Katalon Studio using Chrome browser.

 ## Solution